Kentucky Bluegrass: From Lexington to Louisville

 11:00 am–7:00 pm

 This day includes three exceptional collections of Kentucky decorative arts.
-The Shaker Village at Pleasant Hill is a tree-lined and beautifully restored community, developed from 1805 until 1910.
+The Shaker Village of Pleasant Hill is a tree-lined and beautifully restored community, developed from 1805 until 1910.
 Participants enjoy in-depth workshops led by Shaker craft experts Tommy Hines and Becky Soules.

 The splendid collection of Mack and Sharon Cox is an important and substantial reservoir of early Kentucky material culture that includes silver, textiles, engravings, landscape paintings, long rifles, powder horns, pottery, and glass.
 The Cox’s main focus centers around portraiture and furniture, especially examples made in Lexington and Frankfort.
 Their rich and varied holdings represent the Western perspective of the American Federal period.